 It is important to secure the ScaleGrid Enterprise node(s).
 We recommend you lock down access using firewall rules, and any other network security features you use.

 The ScaleGrid server requires ports used by the following services to be opened/enabled:

 |TCP 443||Used for HTTPS access to the web UI.
 Needs to be open to all clients that wish to access the ScaleGrid UI.|

 |All deployed database servers need to be able to reach back to the ScaleGrid Enterprise Server on these ports.|

 WARNING: If you plan to deploy database servers on a different network, please ensure appropriate routing.

 ScaleGrid Enterprise Server also requires a SMTP setup.
 You will be prompted for connection details when you set up the vApp.

 It is used to send emails to alert for certain events - for example, when a database server exceeds 80% disk utilization, the owner is alerted via email (in addition to any other method they have set up).

-- If you are deploying the single node ScaleGrid Enterprise Server vApp, we recommend you provision it on an HA-Enabled Cluster.
+- We recommend you provision the single node ScaleGrid Enterprise Server vApp on an HA-Enabled Cluster.
 Please refer to VMware’s documentation if you need help setting this up.

 - Provision storage for ScaleGrid VMs on SSD disks for best performance